tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 end
 ```

 To "sing" the whole song, you would call `song/0`.
-In turn, `song/0` calls out to `verses/2`, which calls and `join/2`s  `verse/1` together.
+In turn, `song/0` calls out to `verses/2`, which calls and `join/2`s  `verse/1`s together.

-The choice of having functions for `song`, `verses`, and `verse` comes from the book.
-An advantage of having three separate functions is the ease of testing.
-It's more straightforward to TDD starting with `verse/1`, moving onto `verses/2`, and ending with `song/0`.

 In addition to the public functions, we have helper functions, `beverage/1` and `do_something/1`

-With `beverage/1`, I tried to be clever and replace "bottles of beer" with "elixirs of joy".
+With `beverage/1`, I tried to be clever and replace "bottles of beer" with "elixirs of joy."

 ```elixir
 defp beverage(0), do: "no more elixirs of joy"